JuanSebastianCG/Base_Proyect_IA_Implementation/README.md

 ## Configuration

-The main configuration file is located in the `configs/` folder.
-You can modify the settings in `config.yaml` as needed.
-Copy `config.example.yaml` to `config.yaml` for the initial setup.
+there are two configuration file is located in the `configs/` and  `ConfirmacionMetrologica/` folder.
+You can modify the settings in `config.yaml` and `.env` as needed.

-If necessary, you can override settings using the `.env` file.

 ## Best Practices